fbpx

 Step 5: Order Samples and Test Quality

 Never launch a product blindly.
-Always order a sample to your own home first.
+Always order a sample to your own home first to verify the quality.

 • Apparel: Does the t-shirt shrink?
 Does the DTG ink feel sticky?